District of Columbia Pay Transparency Compliance.

 Lauren has invoked DC Wage Transparency Omnibus Amendment Act. the District of Columbia law requires you to provide the pay scale for her position.
 But your L5 band is 18 months old and doesn't reflect the premiums you paid during the talent crunch.
 Whatever number you share will either confirm her suspicion or create a new problem.

-"Lauren, I'm going to update our L5 band to reflect current market rates.
-I'll have the updated pay scale to you by end of week.
-And I'm going to be straight with you.
-I think you're right that there's a gap worth looking into."
+"Lauren, I'm updating the L5 band to current market rates.
+Updated pay scale to you by end of week.
+And to be straight: I think you're right that there's a gap."

 Lauren "I appreciate that.
-But Theo, when I get that pay scale and see where I sit versus where Brian sits, we both know what the next conversation is going to be."
+But when I see where I sit versus Brian, we both know what the next conversation is."

 You "I know."

-Lauren "I don't want to leave Capital Avenue Strategies.
+Lauren "I don't want to leave.
 I want Capital Avenue Strategies to be the kind of company that fixes this without me having to hire a lawyer."

 She pauses.

-Lauren "But I will hire one if I have to."
+Lauren "But I will if I have to."

-DC Wage Transparency Omnibus Amendment Act requires employers to provide the pay scale for the position.
-Sharing an outdated band that doesn't match what you're actually paying creates discoverable evidence of a broken system.
-Updating first is more work.but it's defensible work.
+The DC Wage Transparency Omnibus Amendment Act requires employers to provide the pay scale for the position.
+Sharing an outdated band that doesn't match what you actually pay creates discoverable evidence of a broken system.

 "Lauren, here's the L5 pay scale: $95,000 to $125,000."